Aimeedeer/coconut-report/content/posts/how-to-pretend-to-be-a-hacker.md

 ```

 As the terminal shows that the `'master'` is the default branch.
-Branches are very useful for collaborating with others on the
+Branches are useful for collaborating with others on the
-same project and also keep the available code running well.
+same project and keeping the available code running well.
 In our starting case, we just use the default config.

 Let's add a file in this folder first.
-In MacOS, we use `echo` + content + `>` + the file name to
+In the macOS, we use `echo` + content + `>` + the file name to
 create it.
 ```
 $ echo This is the first doc file > firstone.doc